-- Inspect the ladder to make sure it is not damaged.
-Never use a damaged ladder. - Keep the rungs of the ladder clean and dry while in use.
+- Keep the rungs of the ladder clean and dry while in use.
 Never use the ladder when it is raining, snowing, or icy.
 The rungs can become slippery.
-Do not step onto the rungs if the rungs are wet, or if your shoes are wet or carry mud or debris that could result in a loss of footing. - Never ignore warning labels or weight limits defined on your ladder.
+Do not step onto the rungs if the rungs are wet, or if your shoes are wet or carry mud or debris that could result in a loss of footing. - Neverignore warning labels or weight limits defined on your ladder.
 The following warning label is located on or near the ladder: